Wilson River Swimming

 Wilson River Footbridge

 Wilson River FootbridgeThis spot features much deeper pools near the cliffs and under a footbridge.
-Also, there are shallow places for wading and kids splashing.
+Also, there are shallow areas for wading and kids to splash.
 Rapids are used for tubing, and cliffs are popular for jumping.

 Do not jump from the footbridge.
 The water level underneath varies, and bridge jumping can be extremely dangerous.